proximcreation/lpn-j3/README.md

 ## Install
 as always in Joomla! :
- - Manage extensions > install
+ - Manage extensions > install from file (lpn-j3.zip)
  - Make "lpn-j3" your default template

 ## ATTENTION